Massage and Posture

 By Lucie O'Donnell, Licensed Massage Therapist

-People enjoy and need massage for so many different reasons.
+People enjoy visiting massage spas in Rockaway Park for so many different reasons.
 Among the most common are to relieve muscle tension, reduce pain, prevent or aid in the recovery of injury, or for pure relaxation.
 The list goes on and on.

 Although they may not be conscious of it, however, the underlying reason why many people feel in need of a massage session usually is a result of posture.
 Whether it's due to long hours on a computer, sitting all day at a desk, extended time driving a car, or let's not forget-- vacuuming, folding laundry, picking up toys, carrying and feeding babies or toddlers-- you are most likely slouching and hunching your shoulders forward for a good portion of these activities.